BelalNayzak/requests_inspector/README.md

 ### Main Features:

-1. Log your `Http request`, `GraphQL` and `WebSockets`.
+1.  🌐 Log your `Http request`, `GraphQL` and `WebSockets`.
-2. Intercept your requests and responses for testing.
+2.  🧲 Intercept your requests and responses for testing and debugging.
-3. Share request details as json or as `cURL` to re-run it again (ex. `Postman`).
+3.  📤 Share request details as json or as `cURL` to re-run it again (ex. `Postman`) or both.
+4.  ✂️ Selectable text to be able to select just a part of the response for example
+5.  📋 Click to copy each request part (Headers, Body, Response, ...).
+6.  🎨 Smothe ui with Expandable/Collapsible sections.
+7.  🌳 JsonTree View for previewing the rquest as json tree not just a text.
+8.  🌗 Support for Dark/Light Mode Toggle.

-And more and more
+And more!

 ##### To get the `RequestsInspector` widget on your screen: